mpeeples2008/ArchNetSci/README.md

 ## Contribute To the Project

 We welcome contributions to this project from the community and the GitHub platform helps us facilitate that.
 You will first need to [sign up for a GitHub account](https://github.com/) and log in.
-If you find something that needs updating or changing (typos or errors) you can simply click the "View source" link at the right sidebar on the relevant page and then click the edit icon found near the top of the code block and make your proposed changes.
+If you find something that needs updating or changing (typos or errors) you can simply click the "Edit source" link at the right sidebar on the relevant page and then click the edit icon found near the top of the code block and make your proposed changes.
 These changes will be saved in a new "fork" of the document and we will review these and implement them where relevant and happily add your name to our list of contributors.
+Note that we generally use the [tidyverse style guide](https://style.tidyverse.org/) for formatting code and comments.

 If you detect a larger error such as code not running or if you would like to request a new feature or update, you can create an issue using the [issue tracker](https://github.com/mpeeples2008/ArchNetSci/issues) page associated with the project repository.

 All contributors must agree to adhere to our [code of conduct](https://github.com/mpeeples2008/ArchNetSci/blob/main/CODE_OF_CONDUCT.md).